Onondaga Community College: Student life

-Arts

 In 2001, OCC started the Arts Across Campus program that showcases artists from various art fields.
 Each year they may have a variety of art exhibits, concerts, performances, and lectures.

 Athletics

 OCC has 19 varsity intercollegiate athletics teams, which are nicknamed The Lazers.
 OCC offers 8 men's sports, which are: baseball, basketball, cross country, golf, lacrosse, soccer, track and field, and wrestling; 10 women's sports, which are: basketball, cheerleading, cross country, golf, lacrosse, soccer, softball, volleyball, and wrestling; while also offering ESports, which is Co-Ed.

 OCC teams have won a combined 17 team national championships across: Men's Lacrosse (12 championships), Women's Lacrosse (2 championships), Men's Basketball (1 championship), Men's Tennis (1 championship), and ESports (1 championship).
 Additionally, OCC athletes have won a combined 25 individual national championships across: Men's Tennis (15 championships), Men's Track & Field (4 championships), Women's Track & Field (4 championships), Men's Cross Country (1 championship), and ESports (1 championship).

 The Lazers newest athletics teams are men's and women's wrestling which will both begin during the 2024–25 school year.

 The SRC Arena & Events Center is a multi-purpose facility that serves as the home of OCC's men's and women's basketball teams, and numerous NYSHPSAA section III championships for several sports.
 The facility possesses a six-lane track as well as three flex courts to host basketball, tennis, volleyball, and other sports.
 The facility is also used for community and scholastic events, and concerts.
 It is 60,000 square feet (5,600 square meters) and seats up to 6,500 people.

-The college's official mascot is Blaze, and is described as OCC's "biggest fan."